Burgestrand/kbc19/README.md

    them on different queues to avoid scheduled jobs taking unnecessary power from acute work… but frankly there's no reason to at this time.
 If it becomes a problem, sure.
 1. There's no support for different job priorities.
-1. There's no support for only working certain queues.

 ## Development